Vibes

 /pitch

-Discover innovative tools empowering anyone to create without coding.
+Discover innovative coding tools empowering everyone to create effortlessly.

 /tldr

-- The document discusses the rise of "vibe coders," who utilize AI-infused tools to create software quickly and efficiently without traditional coding. - It lists various categories of coding tools available in the market, including trendsetters, full-stack engineers, AI browsers, and more. - Each category features a range of specific tools and platforms that cater to different aspects of software development and design.
+- The article discusses the rise of "vibe coders," who create software using AI-infused tools without traditional coding. - It lists various categories of coding tools available in the market, including visualizers, AI employees, and game-specific tools. - The content emphasizes the evolution of software development, making it accessible to a broader audience beyond just experienced engineers.

 Persona